cloud-custodian/cloud-custodian/docs/source/azure/configuration/hostingoptions.rst

 by the policy.

 In order to subscribe to an event, you need to provide the resource provider and the action, or provide the string of one of the `shortcuts <https://github.com/cloud-custodian/cloud-custodian/blob/master/tools/c7n_azure/c7n_azure/azure_events.py>`_.
+For a list of all of the resource providers and their actions please see `Azure Resource Manager resource provider options <https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations>`_.

 The following example shows an Event Grid Function that runs when a value is written to Key Vault.

 .. code-block:: yaml